The PDF standard for long-term preservation of documents

 Access the power of PDF

-By complying to PDF/A you can access world a possibilities that are unique to PDF such as digital signing, intelligent data extraction, redaction, and optimizing for size and speed.
+With PDF/A conformance you can access world a possibilities that are unique to PDF, such as digital signing, data extraction, redaction, and optimizing documents for size and speed.

 Who needs archiving?